Warcraft-GoA-Development-Team/Warcraft-Guardians-of-Azeroth/CONTRIBUTING.md

         https://forum.paradoxplaza.com/forum/index.php?threads/tutorial-tool-how-to-fill-a-custom-map.697082/
 4. **DO NOT** make character attributes higher than 25 (35 maximum).
 Having a higher value than this breaks certain vanilla events.
-5. Always add a list of changes (Changelog:) of your branch in the pull request.
+5. **ALWAYS** add a list of changes (Changelog:) of your branch in the pull request.
+6. Describe commits clearly, so that the commit can be used to compile larger logs and patch notes.

 ### Rules for Submitting Bugs or Suggestions (Issues):